Achtergracht: Architecture

 They are called The Sun, and January to December.

-This is an example of a warehouse row, which are also found on the Brouwersgracht or the Prinsengracht.
+This is an example of a warehouse row, which is also found on the Brouwersgracht or the Prinsengracht.

 Legend

 A folk tale has circulated for centuries about the origin of the names of the so-called Calendar warehouses on the Achtergracht.

 Indeed, there are 13 properties of which 12 are named after the calendar months.

 A skipper who had his ships on the Achtergracht always had problems with his ships being released at night.

 He lay down on guard and saw that this was being done by elves playing.

 He captured one and the elf then promised the skipper that she would give him 20 gold pieces if he let her go.

 The skipper let the elf go and got his reward.

-With this he built the warehouses of which he named 12 after the months of the year.
+With this he built the warehouses which he named 12 after the months of the year.

 He named the thirteenth storehouse after the elf who had given him the gold.

 Her name was Sun and this name is still on the thirteenth warehouse.